skolbot.AI Chatbot for Schools

 Back to blog

-89% of prospective students check reviews before choosing a school.
-A practical reputation strategy for UK independent colleges and private higher education.
+89% of prospective students check reviews before choosing a college.
+A practical reputation strategy for US colleges, K-12 districts and private higher education.

 S